trawat87/book/chapters/in/aws-elasticbeanstalk.md

 ##### X Ray

 AWS X Ray is a service that can be enabled to trace an application request end to end through to the underlying components.
 This is extremely useful in helping debug systems following distributed architecture.
 This service however is not free and will incur additional charges.

 ##### S3 Log Storage

 This section allows to optionially rotate logs to Amazon S3.
 Again, S3 storage will incur addtional charges.

 ##### Environment properties

 The properties defined here are passed to the application as environment properties.
 These are especially useful in maintaining variables like the Database connection string which would vary between the development, staging and production environment.

-Maintaining these properties here allows migration of same code package between environments without any code changes.
+Maintaining these properties here allows migration of same code package between environments without any code changes (see
-(see @fig:aws-beanstalk-config-software)
+@fig:aws-beanstalk-config-software).

 ![AWS Beanstalk](images/elastic_beanstalk-21.png){#fig:aws-beanstalk-config-software}